 Why Send a Post-Interview “Thank You” Email?

 A thank you note is considered a common courtesy after a job interview and demonstrates polished professionalism.
 Showing your appreciation for your interviewer’s time will solidify the rapport you established.
 Conversely, the absence of this gesture, at a time where putting your best foot forward is expected, could hurt your chances of landing the job.
+So, should you send a thank you email after an interview?
+The answer is always yes.

 Beyond exercising manners and business etiquette, the thank-you email presents you with a golden opportunity to re-sell yourself.